jbsouthe/AppDynamics-Statistical-Dynamic-Service/README.md

 ## How to "do it"

 Custom node properties control these activities.
 Setting the <B>"agent.statisticalSampler.enabled"</B> node property to true will enable this service, when this service is disabled it will enable metrics collection as it removes itself.
-Setting the node property <B>"agent.statisticalSampler.percentage"</B> to an integer between 1 and 99 will set the percentage of nodes enabled to send metrics as part of this statistical sample.
+Setting the node property <B>"agent.statisticalSampler.percentage"</B> to an integer between 1 and 99 will set the percentage of nodes enabled to send metrics as part of this statistical set.

 ![Node Property Example](doc-images/AgentNodeProperties.png)